 What Foods Provide Short-Term Satiety?

-To avoid this ‘reactive hypoglycaemia’ and the binge response that often follows, we suggest that people in our programs dial back their intake of refined carbohydrates if they see their glucose rise by more than 30 mg/dL or 1.6 mmol/L after they eat.
+To avoid this ‘reactive hypoglycaemia’ and the binge response that often follows, we suggest that people in our programs dial back their refined carbohydrates if they see their glucose rise by more than 30 mg/dL or 1.6 mmol/L after eating.

 Foods containing a lot of fibre and water will also provide you with short-term satiety if you eat enough.
 Their sheer volume will stretch your stomach to the point you can’t eat more.